 - Add the spices (coriander, cumin, turmeric, curry, cloves) and blitz everything until as smooth as possible.

 - Add the coconut milk and blend until perfectly smooth.

-- Add in the chickpeas.
+- Add in the mango mixture and the chickpeas.
 If you want your curry more "saucy" you can optionally add all or part of the vegetable stock

 - Stir and when at a lively simmer, reduce the heat slightly to medium-high and cook for ten minutes until thickened, stirring regularly to prevent the vegetables and chickpeas sticking to the bottom.

 - Add the lime juice to taste, I would suggest adding one tablespoon and seeing in you need to add more.
 Add salt to taste - this needs to be well-salted, I add one teaspoon for example.

 - Serve hot over steamed rice.
 You can sprinkle any toppings over for a nice contrast, like chopped scallions, chopped cilantro, chopped peanuts, red pepper flakes, etc.